Have something to say?

 Hey Voice Typers!
 We’re excited to announce that the early beta version of BlabbyAIWindows app is finally here!
 Want to Try the Beta Now?
 Download the Beta Version Your enthusiasm and support have motivated us to bring this to you as soon as possible.
 However, there’s something important you should know before downloading: ⚠️About the Warning Message The app is now signed with a valid code-signing certificate.
 However, since it's a new release, Windows may still show a warning message.
 This is normal—Windows takes some time to fully trust new certificates.
 If you're comfortable proceeding, you can follow the steps below to bypass the warning.
 Here’s how to bypass the "unknown publisher" warning: If you encounter any unexpected behavior while using the app, don’t worry!
 You can easily close the app from the system tray to get things back to normal.
 We’d love to hear your feedback to make the app even better!
 Feel free to Request a feature / report a bug in the dedicated feedback portal. https://blabbyai.featurebase.app/ Thanks for being part of this journey!
 We can’t wait to hear what you think.

-BlabbyAI Dev 4 months ago
+BlabbyAI Dev 5 months ago

 3

-Daniel Rosehill About 2 months ago
+Daniel Rosehill 23 days ago

-Daniel Rosehill About 2 months ago
+Daniel Rosehill 23 days ago